-CBP is constructing approximately 400 feet of new border wall to close an existing gap near Border Monument 198 and meet U.S. Border Patrol’s operational requirements to secure the international border.
+CBP is constructing approximately 400 feet of new border barrier to close an existing gap near Border Monument 198 and meet U.S. Border Patrol’s operational requirements to secure the international border.
 Monument 198 is approximately 22 miles east of the San Luis Port of Entry, adjacent to the Barry M. Goldwater Range.
 The area where the barrier will be constructed is comprised of an elevated rock outcropping.

 From May to June 2020, CBP sought public input on potential impacts to the environment, culture, and commerce, including potential socioeconomic impacts, and quality of life.
 The comment period closed June 26, 2020.
-Substantive comments received will be used to inform the environmental review of the projects.